Red-eyed crocodile skink

-Tribolonotus gracilis, commonly known as the red-eyed crocodile skink, is a species of skink that is sometimes kept as an exotic pet.
-The species is endemic to New Guinea, where it lives in a tropical rainforest habitat.
+Tribolonotus gracilis, commonly known as the red-eyed crocodile skink or New Guinea crocodile skink, is a species of skink that is endemic to New Guinea, where it lives in tropical rainforest habitats.
 It was first described by Nelly de Rooij in 1909.
+It is sometimes kept as an exotic pet.

 Behavior

 Tribolonotus gracilis is one of the few species of skinks that vocalize when in distress.
 When startled, they tend to freeze and have been known to "play dead" (even when handled).

 Reproduction

-The red-eyed crocodile skink's sex can be identified by the white pads, or pores, on their hind feet.
-Only males have these "pores".
-Females have only a single working ovary (right ovary), laying one egg at a time.
-The female often curls around the egg and will aggressively defend it when approached by a perceived threat.
-If the egg gets uncovered, the female will cover it back up.
-Male crocodile skinks will battle other males.
+A male red-eyed crocodile skink can be identified by the white pads (pores) on his feet.
+Female red-eyed crocodile skinks have two working ovaries, but only the right oviduct is functional; therefore, eggs from the left ovary must migrate across the body cavity prior to oviposition.
+She often curls around the egg and aggressively defends it when approached by a perceived threat.
+If it is uncovered, she will cover it back up.
+Male crocodile skinks battle other males.
+Red-eyed crocodile skinks lay only one egg per clutch which is why it receives such heavy protection from both of its parents.